XWine1/XDLCompiler/README.md

 }
 ```

-The following example showcases how define complex interfaces/classes that make use of more advanced XDL versioning features
+The following example showcases how to define complex interfaces/classes that make use of more advanced XDL versioning features

 ```csharp
 import "unknown.xdl";